Klingebeil/homepage/_posts/2021-03-10-new-website.md

 Okay, what‘s a digital garden?
 To be concise, a digital garden is a collection of public notes[^1].
 It works similar to a personal wiki, where I can build on ideas while also being able to reference them quickly through links.
 Or as Tom Crithlow describes it:

-> It’s a less-performative version of blogging – more of a captain’s log than a broadcast blog.
+> It‘s a less-performative version of blogging – more of a captain‘s log than a broadcast blog.
 The distinction will come down to how you blog – some people blog in much the same way.
-For me, however, blogging is mostly performative thinking and less captain’s log.
+For me, however, blogging is mostly performative thinking and less captain‘s log.
 So I am looking for a space to nurture, edit in real-time and evolve my thinking.

 Again I looked a Tom‘s [own digital garden](https://tomcritchlow.com/wiki/) for inspiration and lifted some of his _Jekyll_ code from his _Github_, as well.
 (Sorry, Tom!)